UVU-AI-Innovate/UTTA/examples/assingment.md

 This assignment is structured in three parts of increasing complexity:

-1. **Part 1: DSPy Prompt Optimization** - Modify and extend the DSPy example
+1. **Part 1: DSPy Prompt Optimization** - Implement multi-turn teacher-student interactions using DSPy
-2. **Part 2: OpenAI Fine-Tuning** - Prepare data and set up an OpenAI fine-tuning job
+2. **Part 2: OpenAI Fine-Tuning** - Create and train on realistic teaching dialogues
-3. **Part 3: HuggingFace LoRA Fine-Tuning** - Run a parameter-efficient fine-tuning task locally
+3. **Part 3: HuggingFace LoRA Fine-Tuning** - Build a local model for educational conversation

 ## Detailed Tasks